intimanjunath/ApachBeam-Data-Engineering/README.md

 ## Assignment 1: World Happiness Report 2019 - Advanced EDA with D3.js Visualizations

+a) Assignment 1 is to do a complete dataset EDA in colab (preferably using D3.js visualizations)
 ### Overview
 This project explores the **World Happiness Report 2019** dataset from Kaggle.
 It involves performing an advanced **Exploratory Data Analysis (EDA)**, utilizing both traditional Python libraries such as **Pandas**, **Matplotlib**, and **Seaborn**, as well as advanced **D3.js** visualizations for interactive insights.

 The aim is to push the limits of interactive data visualization by integrating **D3.js** into Colab to create dynamic visualizations, such as bar charts, scatter plot matrices, and a world map that visualizes the distribution of happiness scores across countries.